Venezuelan rock: 2010s

-Recently, the Venezuelan rock scene has been re-energized.
-Recordatorio, Okills, La pequeña revancha, Arawato, etc. have emerged.
+The Venezuelan rock scene was re-energized.
+Charliepapa, Sr. Presidente, La pequeña revancha, Americania, Recordatorio, Los Mesoneros, Arawato, The Asbestos, Okills, etc. have emerged.

-Offshoots and subgenres
+La Vida Bohème won the Latin Grammy Award for Best Rock Album with Será in 2013.
+During that decade, the Venezuelan bands Viniloversus (2010) with Si no nos mata, La Vida Bohème (2011) with Nuestra, and Charliepapa (2015) with Y/O were also nominated for the Latin Grammy Award for Best Rock Album.
+La Vida Bohème was nominated for the Latin Grammy Award for Best Rock Song with "Radio Capital" (2011) and "Hornos de Cal" (2013), Charliepapa with "Astrómetra" (2015), Caramelos de Cianuro with "Abismo" (2016), and Arawato with "Nirvana" (2019).

+2020s

+Caramelos de Cianuro and Los Mesoneros were nominated for the Latin Grammy Award for Best Rock Album in 2021, with Control and Los Mesoneros Live desde Pangea, respectively, and La Vida Bohème was nominated with Diáspora Vol. 1 in 2024.
+Viniloversus was nominated for the Latin Grammy Award for Best Rock Song with "Control temporal" in 2024.
+The band Van Der Dijs gained tragic international fame after the 2026 earthquakes, in which all four of its members died.

+Analysis

 Sifrino rock

 The term "sifri-rock" or "sifrino rock" emerged as a label to describe a current of Venezuelan rock associated with the upper or upper-middle classes, which predominated in different periods of the country's musical history.
 Although popularized by the commentator Rufi Guerrero on his website Oídos Sucios in the early 2000s, this concept had existed since the early days of rock in Venezuela, when social differences were perceived between bands and their audiences.

-Since the 1960s, the Venezuelan rock scene was divided between the "malandrosos" (more street-oriented bands like Los Impala or Los Supersónicos) and aesthetically good-looking (bands like Los 007 or Los Darts), with the latter being more associated with sifri-rock due to their aesthetics, influences, and target audience.
-These bands generally came from private schools and universities, and their members frequented spaces linked to privileged sectors of society.

-Influences include British and American rock, punk, alternative, synth-pop, electronic and new wave, as well as a subtle incorporation of Latin American folk rhythms like joropo and gaita.
-Sifrino rock often distanced itself from the mainstream by focusing on global sounds, standing out in the Venezuelan music landscape which predominantly featured tropical rhythms such as salsa, merengue, or cumbia.
-This niche genre became a symbol of alternative cultural consumption for those seeking a distinct identity within the broader Venezuelan musical landscape.

-Bands like Sentimiento Muerto and its successor Caramelos de Cianuro were often associated with sifri-rock due to their social origins and style.
+Bands like Sentimiento Muerto were often associated with sifri-rock due to their social origins and style.
 For instance, Sentimiento Muerto was derisively dubbed “Sifri Muerto” in the 1980s, highlighting its perceived disconnection from popular masses.
 In the 2000s, bands such as Los Amigos Invisibles, La Vida Boheme, The Asbestos, Los Mesoneros and Viniloversus further solidified the image of a rock scene linked to an educated audience from private schools.
 They extended the tradition of making music accessible to privileged sectors, reinforcing the association of sifri-rock with an elite cultural identity.

 Sifrino rock reflects how social inequalities in Venezuela influenced the access and development of rock music.
 Unlike other countries where rock emerged as a working-class resistance movement, in Venezuela, rock was largely associated with the cultural and economic elite.
 This created tensions between those who saw it as an elitist import and those who embraced it as a form of youthful and countercultural identity.
 Historically criticized for its disconnection with the popular sectors, sifri-rock has evolved to include more universal themes and to diversify its audience.
 Recently, the Venezuelan diaspora has allowed many of these bands to expand their reach and explore new sounds, partially redefining the perception of sifri-rock as an exclusively elitist phenomenon.